The scaling limit of the interface of the continuous-space symbiotic branching model: Appendix

-In the following, we deduce some consequences of the martingale problem $\MP$ of Definition \ref{defn:MP}.
-These are: an extended martingale problem for space-time functions which in turn implies a Green function representation, and a (weaker) martingale problem involving the self-duality function $F$ from \eqref{self-duality function}.
-These properties are true for \emph{any} solution to $\MP$, in particular for solutions to the finite rate model $\mathrm{cSBM}(\rho,\gamma)$, but the particular form of the quadratic variation process $\Lambda$ is irrelevant in this respect.
+Recall that solutions to the finite rate symbiotic branching model $\operatorname{cSBM}(\rho,\gamma)$ are characterized by the martingale problem given in \cite{EF04}, Definition~3.
+Consequently, when the solutions are interpreted as densities w.r.t.
+Lebesgue measure, the corresponding measure-valued processes solve the martingale problem $(\mathbf{MP})_{\mu_0,\nu_0}^\rho$ of Definition~\ref{defn:MP}.
+In this appendix, we have collected some properties of solutions to this martingale problem which for the finite rate model $\operatorname{cSBM}(\rho ,\gamma)$ can already be found in \cite{EF04}; however, they are in fact true for \emph{any} solution to $(\mathbf{MP})_{\mu_0,\nu _0}^\rho$.
+These are: an extended martingale problem for space--time functions which in turn implies a Green function representation, and a (weaker) martingale problem involving the self-duality function $F$ from \eqref{self-duality function}; see Proposition~\ref{prop MPinf} below.
+We include a proof only for the latter, in order to illustrate the point that the particular form of the quadratic variation process $(\Lambda_t)_{t\ge 0}$ from Definition~\ref{defn:MP} is irrelevant in this respect.

-Recall that we consider the increasing process $t\mapsto\Lambda_t(dx)$ also as a (locally finite) measure $\Lambda(ds,dx)$ on $\R^+\times\R$, via
+Recall that we consider the increasing process $t\mapsto\Lambda_t(dx)$ also as a (locally finite) measure $\Lambda(ds,dx)$ on $\R^+\times\R $, via

+The following ``space--time version'' of the martingale problem $(\mathbf{MP})_{\mu_0,\nu_0}^\rho$ can be proved by standard arguments; see, for example, \cite {Dawsonetal2002}, Lemma~42: